rcos/CSCI-4470-OpenSource/Modules/Virtualization/source/index.rst

 Virtualization and the Cloud
 ----------------------------

-Virtual machine are the *de facto* way of using cloud compute reosurces
+Virtual machine are the *de facto* way of using cloud compute resources

 * **You** are protected by the virtual environment by interference from other VMs